ThirtySomething/ID3Stats/plugins/plugin_artists_albums/README.md

 # Artist albums

 This plugin will list all albums of an artist.
-First retrieve all artists in alphabetical order.

 ```sql
 SELECT DISTINCT